Introduction to Meditation with Rama - Dr Frederick Lenz

 - A mantra is a word with a powerful vibration.
 Chanting a mantra at the beginning of your meditation helps you clear the mind and takes you deep within the self.
 Chanting a mantra at the end of meditation helps you seal the meditation.
 It helps you bring the awareness of the meditation into your daily life.
 It is good to chant Aum or Om or another mantra seven or more times before and after each meditation.
 When you chant a mantra do so softly and gently.
 Extend the sound.
 Focus your awareness on the sound and become absorbed in it.

 - Pick an object to concentrate on for part of your meditation - hopefully an object that's beautiful or powerful.
 You might use a candle flame, a brightly colored rock, a flower, a yantra.
-Yantras are designs of power that tap into other levels of attention.
+Yantras are designs of power that tap into other levels of attention. two Yantras provided by Rama to his students were the Lakshmi and Kali yantras.

 - Sit in front of the object of concentration with the eyes open.
 Focus on one point and hold your attention there.
 The mind will waiver, you'll think a million thoughts, but each time bring your mind back to the point of concentration, seeing it visually.
 We use sight because it is a dominant sense.
 Using sight makes it easier to interrupt the flow of thought.